denniszielke/phoenix/challenges.1.md

 > Need help?
 Check hints [here :blue_book:](https://github.com/denniszielke/phoenix/blob/master/hints/acr_task_github_trigger.md)!
 - Create an ACR Tasks which triggers whenever you update your Github repo.

 ## Bonus Challenge 2 .
-Automate the build of your container
+Automate the build of your container in azure devops
 > This is about automating the build of your container outside of your dev environment.
 > Need help?
 Check hints [here :blue_book:](hints/automate_container_build.md)!
 - Import the sample code from to your azure devops project.
 You can do this via UI.